-At any time after the parties are provided written notice of the complaint and before the completion of any appeal, the parties may voluntarily consent, with Director and Assistant Director of Affirmative Action approval, to engage in mediation, facilitated resolution, or other forms of dispute resolution, where the goal is to enter into a final resolution resolving the allegations raised in the complaint by agreement of the parties.
+At any time after the parties are provided written notice of the complaint and before the completion of any appeal, the parties may voluntarily consent, with the Director of the Office of Equal Opportunity approval, to engage in mediation, facilitated resolution, or other forms of dispute resolution, where the goal is to enter into a final resolution resolving the allegations raised in the complaint by agreement of the parties.

-The specific manner of an informal resolution process will be determined by the parties and the Director or Assistant Director of Affirmative Action, in consultation together.
+The specific manner of an informal resolution process will be determined by the parties and the Director of the Office of Equal Opportunity, in consultation together.